Personal profile

 Research interests

-Claire is Principal Lecturer in Museum Studies and Art and Design History.
-She is Director of the University's Centre for Design History where she leads research, including on the museum as a designed space that is both produced and consumed.
-She was the founding Course Leader for the MA Curating Collections and Heritage, a collaborative masters programme developed between the University of Brighton and Royal Pavilion and Museums, Brighton & Hove.
-Her teaching focuses on the ethics of contemporary museum practice, with an emphasis on widening participation in and access to cultural heritage.
+She was the founding Course Leader of the University of Brighton’s MA Curating Collections and Heritage, a collaborative programme developed with Royal Pavilion and Museums, Brighton & Hove.
+Her teaching focuses on the ethics of contemporary museum practice with an emphasis on widening participation in and access to cultural heritage.

 Supervisory Interests